-The bags hold necessities like shoulder pads, helmets and footballs.
-It’s not clear which players are impacted.
+The bags held necessities like shoulder pads, helmets and footballs.
+It’s unclear which players were impacted.

 It was Kansas City’s mistake and the team’s responsibility; the Chiefs did not take the equipment off of its plane.

-The bags are being rushed back to Foxborough, Mass. and were expected to be at Gillette Stadium between 3-3:30 p.m.
-ET, barely an hour before kickoff.
+The bags were rushed to Foxborough, Massachusetts and eventually arrived at Gillette Stadium before kickoff Sunday.
 Teams are generally in full uniform and warming up and hour before game time.

-Update (2:40 p.m.
-ET): The bags have arrived at Gillette Stadium.
-CBS sideline reporter Tracy Wolfson tweeted a picture of Chiefs’ equipment managers carrying them, and ESPN’s Jeff Darlington posted this video, likely funny to everyone but the Chiefs and their fans, of a line of employees hustling through the bowels of Gillette Stadium.
+CBS sideline reporter Tracy Wolfson tweeted a picture of Chiefs equipment managers carrying them, and ESPN’s Jeff Darlington posted this video, likely funny to everyone but the Chiefs and their fans, of a line of employees hustling through the bowels of Gillette Stadium.

 Twitter follower and Patriots fan Andy Ellis was on the plane with the bags; they arrived from Newark to Boston’s Logan Airport via United Airlines flight 1990.
 Darlington said the bags got a police escort to the stadium (those are typically paid by the team).